JoaoLira-br/Lira-1310/README.md

-- 👋 Hi my name is Joao Victor Lira, I'm a Brazilian Computer Science student at Iowa State University, I love learning new languages and especially workiing on interesting projects.
-I used Java for most of the time I spent in college, but during this last year I realized that the visual element of Web Development and Front-End has been much more appealing to me i shifted my attention a lot more towards this area
+- 👋 Hi! my name is Joao Victor Lira, I'm a Brazilian Computer Science student at Iowa State University.
+I love learning new languages and working on interesting projects.
+I used Java for most of the time I spent in college, but during last year I realized that the visual element of Front-end Web development is much more appealing to me, so i shifted my attention a lot more towards this area.
-- 👀 I'm currently perfecting my CSS
+- 👀 I'm currently working on THE ODIN PROJECT`s curriculum.
+I`m at 80% on foundations.
 - 📫 My email is jlira@iastate.edu | My discord is JLira_br#7185

 <div style="display: inline_block"><br>